quantity-digital/commerce-shipmondo/README.md

 ## Setup

-This plugin will, after you have filled in the required settings on the settings page, add a new field on Craft's default shipping methods editor screen, where you can connect a shipping method in Craft to the shipping method in Webshipper.
+This plugin will, after you have filled in the required settings on the settings page, add a new field on Craft's default shipping methods editor screen, where you can connect a shipping method in Craft to the shipping method in Shipmondo.

 All syncronizations between Craft and Shipmondo is handled automaticly using Craft Queue.

+> **Tip:** The Account name, Secret token and webhook token can be set to environment variables.
+See [Environmental Configuration](https://craftcms.com/docs/3.x/config/#environmental-configuration) in the Craft docs for more information.

 ## Usage

-To get droppoints on the front, you can call the endpoint `/shipmondo/services/list-service-point`, after the shipping address has been added, to receive available droppoints based on the selected shipping address.
+To get droppoints on the front, you can call the endpoint '/shipmondo/services/list-service-points', after the shipping address has been added, to receive available droppoints based on the selected shipping address.

 ## Webhook support

 This plugin currently supports the following webhooks:

-* Update status
+- shipments/created